The Clear Edge

 Failure Pattern 1: Forgot to track

-You get busy.
-2 pm arrives.
-You realize you haven’t tracked since 9 am.
-You try to remember.
-You guess.
-Data becomes worthless.
+When you get busy, 2 pm arrives and you realize you haven’t tracked since 9 am.

 Failure Pattern 2: Too vague with activities